rshin1209/diffusion_eps/README.md

 ### Step 3: Entropy Analysis
 #### Step 3.1: Coordinate Conversion

-xyz2bat.py converts Cartesian coordinates of generated snapshots into redundant internal coordinates based on bonding connectivity.
-The resulting internal coordinates are saved in a 2D numpy array (e.g., ./output/dta_r2p_1/dofs.npy) with rows of snapshots and columns of internal coordinates.
+xyz2bat.py converts the Cartesian coordinates of generated snapshots into redundant internal coordinates (bond lengths, bond angles, and torsion angles) based on bonding connectivity.
+The resulting internal coordinates are stored in a 2D NumPy array (e.g., ./output/dta_r2p_1/dofs.npy), where each row corresponds to a single snapshot and each column represents a specific internal coordinate degree of freedom.

         python xyz2bat.py --nb1 1 --nb2 10 --atom1 2 --atom2 5 --reaction dta_r2p_1
         [nb1] -- first atom number in bond 1